At the Clubs Christmas Lunch President Thom presented a PHF award to Gwen Keech for her services to the community over many years..

 In 1984 Rotary became a major partner in the Global Polio Eradication initiative along with other major players including the WHO and Unicef.
 Our Club will continue to support this objective.

 We are always ready to spring into action whenever there is a crisis anywhere in the world.
-We sent Shelter Boxes (containing emergency rations and shelters) to Haiti and the Phillipines and then we responded to the urgent need to send aid to Ukraine.
 Rotary is in a unique position to make sure that aid gets to the right place as we can call upon Rotary Clubs worldwide who will have a good local knowledge of what and where it is needed.
 It is thanks to local supermarkets and Baldock Motorway Services who gave us permission to hold collections and the generosity of the public that helped to raise funds.

 As part of the annual Baldock Festival, we held the long anticipated Open Gardens event in May.
 This along with Santas Sleigh, are major fund raising events and without the support of the local community it would be hard to continue donating to charitable causes.